mnyethecyberguy/docker-cloud-cli-plus/README.md

 My Docker container for Cloud CLI Tools.

-This Dockerfile builds on a Ubuntu image and installs a number of tools for interacting with AWS, Azure, and GCP:
+This Dockerfile builds on a Ubuntu image and installs CLI tools for interacting with AWS, Azure, and GCP, along with additional utilities:

 - `awscliv2` - AWS CLIv2
 - `azure-cli` - Microsoft Azure CLI